Paolo Roversi

 PR

-I’d say curiosity mostly, and desire and pleasure.
-Taking pictures is a passion for me and it’s almost like a game in a way.
-I enjoyed it so much that it has continued to carry me forward.
-I didn’t need a philosophy—the passion itself of consistently making my work was enough.
+I’d say curiosity, mostly—along with desire and pleasure.
+Taking pictures is a passion for me; it’s almost like a game.
+I enjoyed it so much that it has carried me forward.
+I didn’t need a philosophy—the passion of making the work was enough.

 EO